 The Council has a thorough performance monitoring system for Members fully in the public domain and on the Council's website.
 There are regular quarterly reports to the Overview and Scrutiny Committee for key performance indicators (KPI's).
 There is also a regular Financial Monitoring Report to the Finance Scrutiny Committee for financial performance monitoring.
+The year end Performance and Progress Report will be presented to Cabinet in July 2025.

-5. Outlook
+3. Outlook

-The Council continues to take a transformational approach to its service and financial challenges, and is well placed to continue with this in the short and medium term.
+The Council continues to take a transformational approach to its service and financial challenges and is well placed to continue with this in the short and medium term.